-Help Keep Melaka's Butterfly Farm Alive By Adopting And Taking Care Of A Pupa At Home
+Help Keep Melaka's Butterfly Farm Alive By Adopting A Pupa & Setting It Free At Home

-Melaka's popular attraction, the Butterfly and Reptile Sanctuary (MBRS), hasn't seen any income amidst the ongoing partial lockdown that began in March
+Melaka's popular attraction, the Butterfly and Reptile Sanctuary (MBRS), hasn't seen any income amidst the ongoing lockdown

 The conservation centre's main source of revenue - the sale of tickets to domestic and foreign visitors - has vanished during the Movement Control Order (MCO) and forced the sanctuary to resort to desperate measures.